John Forté: Career beginnings and The Fugees

-2000-2010
+2000–2010

-In 2000, Forté was arrested at Newark International Airport after accepting a briefcase containing $1.4 million worth of liquid cocaine; he was charged with possession with intent to distribute cocaine and conspiracy to distribute.
+In 2000, Forté was arrested at Newark International Airport after accepting a briefcase containing $1.5 million worth of liquid cocaine; he was charged with possession with intent to distribute cocaine and conspiracy to distribute.
 He was convicted and sentenced to the mandatory minimum 14 years after being found guilty, and incarcerated at FCI Loretto, a low-security federal prison in central Pennsylvania.

 In 2001, Forté released the well-received I, John, which was recorded while awaiting trial for the drug offense.
 Unlike his debut, this album takes a more serious approach to music-making.
 The second album featured guest appearances by Herbie Hancock, Esthero and Tricky, and included a duet with Carly Simon.

 Simon and her son Ben Taylor were advocates on Forté's behalf, believing he did not receive a fair trial; they fought for an appeal of the mandatory minimum drug laws that remove a judge's discretion in a case.
 They met Forté through Taylor's cousin, who was a classmate of Forté's at Phillips Exeter.
-"Carly is a mentor to me, a guide, absolutely my spiritual godmother," Forté has said.
+"Carly is a mentor to me, a guide, absolutely my spiritual godmother," Forté said.

 With the help of Senator Orrin Hatch, Forté's prison sentence was commuted by President George W. Bush on November 24, 2008.
 He was released from prison four weeks later, on December 22, 2008.

-Since leaving the Federal Correctional Institution, Fort Dix on December 22, 2008, Forté has recorded over 50 songs and played over 100 shows.
+Since leaving the Federal Correctional Institution, Fort Dix on December 22, 2008, Forté recorded over 50 songs and played over 100 shows.

 Soon after his release from prison, Forté recorded a cover of Kanye West's "Homecoming" with Talib Kweli.
 In the song, he discusses the issues surrounding his jail time.
-The music video was posted on Okayplayer.com on January 17, 2009.
-In 2009 he wrote various articles on TheDailyBeast.com, and Okayplayer.com interviewed him as he began his teaching job at the City College of New York in late March 2009.
+The music video was posted on Okayplayer on January 17, 2009.
+In 2009 he wrote various articles on The Daily Beast, and Okayplayer interviewed him as he began his teaching job at the City College of New York in late March 2009.

 In July 2009, Forté released StyleFree, the EP, a body of work that provided social commentary combined with hope and inspiration.
 It allowed his audience to bear witness to the remaking of a man.
-The single off the EP, "Play my Cards For Me," an audible reflection of his hip hop and R&B roots, was placed in the Queen Latifah/Common film Just Wright and the song "Nervous" was used in the film Stomp the Yard 2: Homecoming.
+The single off the EP, "Play my Cards For Me," an audible reflection of his hip-hop and R&B roots, was placed in the Queen Latifah/Common film Just Wright and the song "Nervous" was used in the film Stomp the Yard 2: Homecoming.